mihaidusmanu/cross-descriptor-vis-loc-map/README.md

 We use COLMAP for DoG keypoint extraction as well as localization and mapping.
 Please follow the installation instructions available on the [official webpage](https://colmap.github.io).
-Before proceeding, we recommend setting an environmental variable to the colmap executable folder by running `export COLMAP_PATH=path_to_colmap_executable_folder`.
+Before proceeding, we recommend setting an environmental variable to the COLMAP executable folder by running `export COLMAP_PATH=path_to_colmap_executable_folder`.

 ### Python